ivclab/Online-Face-Recognition-and-Authentication/README.md

-# Evalution Code of Face Recognition and Authentication with online registration
+# Evalution Code of Face Recognition and Authentication with Online Registration
 #  Coming Soon ...